 7. I will try something new

 Never been on an overnight hike before?
 Try it!
-You’ve got a flash 4WD but have never taken it over a sand dune?
-Give it a shot!
-(Make sure you know what you’re doing first.)
-You often go hiking with the other half but have never headed out alone?
-Go on, see what it’s like (safety first, though).
+If you often go hiking with the other half but have never headed out alone?
+Go on, see what it’s like by yourself – think safety first, though and make sure you pack a first aid kit and emergency device!

 Make your new year one filled with adventure and the great outdoors.
 Visit some places you haven’t visited before.
 Try things you never thought you would try.
-Eat well.
-Keep the body moving.
-And be sure to just lay back under the sky from time to time and let the mind frolic with the clouds.
+Eat well and keep the body moving.

+Be sure to just lay back under the sky from time to time and let your mind frolic with the clouds.
 You’ll look back at it at the end of the year and will be proud of what you’ve achieved.
-I’m sure of it.
+I’m sure of it!